TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-11-21-big-data-ai-democracy-internet-access-better-world.md

 Who do you trust with your data?
 <div class="atlas-chart" data-id="Hy2MrdbjZ" data-width="640" data-height="449"><img src="https://www.theatlas.com/i/atlas_Hy2MrdbjZ.png" style="max-width: 100%;"></div><script src="https://www.theatlas.com/javascripts/atlas.js"></script>

-In a world where Deep learning, and Machine learning, Artificial Intelligence and Convulational Neural Networks control and influence so much of our lives and the underlying infrastructure that allows us to live from day to day, should this technology be regulated?
+In a world where Algorithms, Deep learning, Machine learning, Artificial Intelligence and Convulational Neural Networks control and influence so much of our lives and the underlying infrastructure that allows us to live from day to day, should this technology be regulated?

 <div class="atlas-chart" data-id="Skpf4zQjZ" data-width="640" data-height="449"><img src="https://www.theatlas.com/i/atlas_Skpf4zQjZ.png" style="max-width: 100%;"></div><script src="https://www.theatlas.com/javascripts/atlas.js"></script>

-In a era where immigration is such a pertinent issue, at a time when immigrant is such a controversial word and loaded with emotion, the question of the relationship between immigration and innovation is an important one.
+In an era where immigration is such a pertinent issue; at a time when "immigrant," is such a controversial word loaded with emotion, the question of the relationship between immigration and innovation is an important one.

-How important a role do immigrants play in technological innovation in the US?
+How important a role do immigrants play in technological innovation?

 <div class="atlas-chart" data-id="VJHNnKBsl" data-width="640" data-height="409"><img src="https://www.theatlas.com/i/atlas_VJHNnKBsl.png" style="max-width: 100%;"></div><script src="https://www.theatlas.com/javascripts/atlas.js"></script>

-In 2017, how much of global traffic is mobile?
+In 2017, how much of global internet traffic is mobile?
 With the move towards responsive and mobile first design, what proportion of internet traffic is mobile?

 <div class="atlas-chart" data-id="r1_1ZFE0W" data-width="640" data-height="449"><img src="https://www.theatlas.com/i/atlas_r1_1ZFE0W.png" style="max-width: 100%;"></div><script src="https://www.theatlas.com/javascripts/atlas.js"></script>